eBardX/XestiMonitors/README.md

 ### <a name="foundation_monitors">Foundation Monitors</a>

-XestiMonitors provides eleven monitors wrapping [`Foundation` notifications][wrapped_foundation_notifications]:
+XestiMonitors provides twelve monitors wrapping [`Foundation` notifications][wrapped_foundation_notifications]:

 * [BundleClassLoadMonitor][bundle_class_load_monitor] to monitor a bundle for dynamic loads of classes. *(iOS, macOS, tvOS, watchOS)*
+* [BundleResourceRequestMonitor][bundle_resource_request_monitor] to monitor
+  the system to detect if the amount of available disk space for on-demand resources is getting low. *(iOS, tvOS, watchOS)*
 * [ExtensionHostMonitor][extension_host_monitor] monitors an extension context
   for changes to the runtime state of the extension’s host app.
   *(iOS, tvOS, watchOS)*